ourmaninamsterdam/event-em/README.md

 ## Features

 * Creates a central listening point for app states.
-* Avoid callback spaghetti and create loosely-coupled apps by listening for events, rather than passing callbacks.
+* Avoids callback spaghetti and creates loosely-coupled apps by listening for events, rather than passing callbacks.
 * Assists in creating ignorant, modular functions.

 ## Example usage - AJAX